cysouw/graphicalgrammar/text/german.md

-# German {#sec:germany}
+# German origins of syntactic analysis {#sec:germany}

 ## A mostly forgotten tradition

-### German linguistics at its prime

 The 19th Century is widely considered to be the heyday of German linguistics.
 Many of the great names from the history of linguistics were German scholars from this time period, like von Humboldt, Bopp, Grimm, Schleicher, Paul, and so on.
-Yet, none of these greats will be mentioned in this chapter.
+Yet, none of these greats will be mentioned in this book.
 In contrast, most of the scholars that will be discussed here will be completely unfamiliar to most contemporeneous linguists.
 The main reason is that the well-known scholars from the 19th Century were not very much interested in syntactic analysis.
 In contrast, the more philologically and didactically interested linguists constantly were dealing with those long, complicated and even strange sentence structures that were produced by the well-respected and maybe even idolated authors and poets they were studying.
 To elucidate these long-winding sentences, either as part of their research into stilistic characteristics or to explain these structures to newer generations of philological students, many scholars started using graphical methods for syntactic analysis.
-Although many of the authors to be discussed in this chapter were pondering didactic consideration, there is also an important strain of stilistic research that was an important impetus for these developments.
+Although many of the authors to be discussed in the following chapters were pondering didactic consideration, there is also an important strain of stilistic research that was an important impetus for these developments.

-### *Nackte Sätze* {#sec:nackt}
+## *Nackte Sätze* {#sec:nackt}

 In German grammars of the 18th and 19th Century there is a widespread conceptual distinction between a bare and an extended sentence.
 A bare sentence is mostly defined as a sentence with only a subject and a predicate without any attributive or adverbial modifiers; a minimal sentence of sorts.
 The examples given always have intransitive verbs and it remains unclear whether transitive sentences also could be "bare".
 An extended sentence, in contrast, contains additional modifiers, though subordinate clauses are mostly relegated to yet further categories of sentence structure.
-This distinction is mostly referred to using the German words *nackt* 'naked' vs. *ausgebildet* 'developed'.
+This distinction is mostly referred to using the German words *nackt* 'naked' vs. *ausgebildet* 'developed'.^[This distinction might have been inspired by the tradition distinguishing between *syntaxis regularis* and *syntaxis ornata*.]
 However, there is some interesting variations and discussion throughout the 19th Century about exactly which word should be used.

-Latin tradition of *syntaxis ornata*!

 The origin of this terminological distinction can probably be traced back to Meiner [-@meiner1781: 446], who uses the terms *bloß* 'bare' for a minimal sentence and *ausgebildet* 'developed' for a sentence with additional modifiers.
 Contemporaneously, Adelung [-@adelung1782: 572] uses the terms *einfach/nackt* 'simple/naked' and *ausgebildet* 'developed'.
 This terminology is slightly changed in the first edition of Heyse's influential grammar of German [@heyse1814: 492-492] into *einfach/rein* 'simple/pure' and *ausgebildet/erweitert* 'developed/extended'.
 Then Heyse adjusted this again in the second edition by adding the term *nackt* 'naked, bare' as an alternative to *einfach* and *rein* [@heyse1820: 598].
 Finally, in the fourth edition of 1827 Heyse adds the term *bekleidet* 'dressed':